 How Big Can My Carry-On Bag Be?

-With all of the liquid rules out of the way, you should be ready to pack your bag.
+With all the liquid rules out, you should be ready to pack your bag.
 But make sure it complies with your airline’s size limits, or you’ll be in for an even less pleasant surprise: checking it in at a hefty fee.

 United, Delta, American, JetBlue, Alaska, and Hawaiian Carry-On Size